 Much has been achieved in terms of adding to our knowledge of popular political activities from the Seventeeth Century to the present.
 Some of the story is told in a project book by John Charlton, the Project’s leader.
 Limited numbers will be available in hard copy at Libraries and Archives and it will eventually appear in electronic form on this web-site.

-Most of it is accessible through a new database designed for the project.
-This is currently at www.ppp2010.co.uk but it is intended to transfer it to this website.
+Most of it is accessible through a new database designed for the project, now available at ppp.nelh.net.
 The database is unusual in the variety of material it contains including introductory articles to themes and places, guides to using archives and transcriptions of oral history interviews.

 Donate your material